eisfabian/PACEtomo/README.md

 Before you run a PACE-tomo acquisition, you must define the targets using the *PACEtomo_selectTargets* script.

-**Caution:** To avoid problems with the SerialEM working directory, please choose the folder in which you save your frames before running the *selectTargets* script.
+**Caution:** To avoid problems with the SerialEM working directory, please choose the folder in which you save your frames during acquisition before running the *selectTargets* script.

 There are 3 ways to define targets: